andreasm80/blog.local/content/posts/2024-12-09-evpn-and-route-types/index.md

    description VTEP_VXLAN_Tunnel_Source
    ip address 10.255.1.3/32
 !
+ip prefix-list PL-LOOPBACKS-EVPN-OVERLAY
+   seq 20 permit 10.255.1.0/27 eq 32
+!
 interface Vxlan1
    description veos-dc1-leaf1a_VTEP
    vxlan source-interface Loopback1
    vxlan udp-port 4789
 ```

 I have added another loopback interface (Loopback1) which will serve as the VTEP IP address, then the general VXLAN configuration, description, source-interface and udp-port.
+Note also that I have added another prefix to my route map PL-LOOPBACKS-EVPN-OVERLAY to distribute the VTEP IP addresses in the underlay.
+As mentioned above these Loopback interfaces are considered part of the underlay configuration.

+I could have achieved the same with just one loopback interface for both EVPN and VXLAN but best practice is to have a dedicated loopback for EVPN and a dedicated loopback for VXLAN.

 The VXLAN loopback1 interface for all my leaf switches for reference: